Ureterolithotomy Treatment & Management

 • Irrigate the ureterolithotomy site and then irrigate proximally and distally with a rubber catheter.
 Palpate to ensure no other stone fragments are present.

 • If a stent is needed, insert a double J proximally first and then distally.
 Fluoroscopy is very helpful in locating the proximal and distal ends of the stent for proper positioning.
-If fluoroscopy is not available, install indigo carmine into the bladder via Foley catheter.
+If fluoroscopy is not available, instill indigo carmine into the bladder via Foley catheter.
 The dye should come through the stent at the ureterolithotomy site if stent is in bladder.

 • Close the ureterolithotomy site with 4-0 chromic interrupted sutures.
 Watertight closure is not necessary.